olillevik/skatteetaten.github.io/OpenShift/index.md

 ### Deployment and Patching Strategy

+When deploying new applications we always use our proprietary AOC command line tool.
+This tool ensures that all deployed applications follow the same basic pattern.
+AOC is described in more detail later

 Docker containers are immutable so we do not patch them in the standard sense of the word.